SamuelSwartzberg/flashcardifying_text_temp/inf/inf.md

 ## user stories

 A ⟮user story⟯ is the ⟮explanation of a feature⟯ ⟮from the perspective of the user⟯.

-## code quality

-Code quality tools such as linters and code formatters often have a CLI but are more commonly used as an extension in IDEs or as some sort of hook/CI pipeline step.

-### linting

-#### definition

-A linter flags logic errors, suspicious constructs and violated conventions.
-A linter often also includes a code formatter.

-#### various linters

-yaml|yamllint
-css|stylelint
-js|ESLint
-shell (bash/csh/ksh etc.)|shellcheck

-#### linters in detail

-##### eslint

-ESLint takes its config from a .eslintrc.js/yaml/json/cjs or from the eslintConfig field in your package.json in ESlint, to ⟮inherit configs from other files⟯, specify the ⟮extends⟯ key in ESlint, to use ⟮the default rules⟯, use ⟮extends: eslint:recommended⟯ in ESlint, the things stored in the ⟮settings⟯ key are ⟮global to all ESLint rules⟯ To ⟮extend⟯ ESLint, use ⟮plugins⟯

-To prevent eslint or stylelint conflicting with prettier, install eslint-config-prettier or stylelint-config-prettier, respectively

-#### as part of other things

-the subcommand lint runs the relevant linter on the project (Nextjs: eslint)

-### code style

-#### definitions

-Generally, each project has a certain code style.
-A code style is a set of rules for how to format source code.

-#### code formatter

-##### definitions

-A code formatter is a program that imposes certain stylistic conventions on the code by formatting it automatically.
-A code formatter can be used together with a linter, however the code formatting functionality of a linter must typically be disabled.

-##### prettier

-Prettier is a code formatter that doesn't allow config, instead imposing opinonated but mostly uncontroversial defaults, thus allowing you to move on with your life.
-Prettier works for most languages relevant for web development.

-#### misc

-nit = short for nitpick

-#### style guides

-PEP 8|Python

 # modelling